 COCKLING (or Wrinkling or Buckling)

-The result of water or paint being put onto un-stretched watercolour paper resulting in bumpy uneven paper.
+The result of water or paint being put onto un-stretched watercolour paper resulting in bumpy uneven paper as it dries.

 A colour that tends towards the blue side of the spectrum.

-Hues that were traditionally made from actual earth, usually in the warm yellow or brown range and heavily granulating.
+Hues that were traditionally made from actual earth, usually in the warm yellow or brown/red range and heavily granulating.
 Examples: Raw Sienna, Burnt Umber, Yellow Ochre.

-A brush with a long handle and fan shaped end, available in a standard cut and also a 'rake' version.
+A brush with a long handle and fan shaped end.

 The metal part of a paint brush that holds the bristles.